-Modern, powerful open source C++ class libraries and frameworks for building
+Modern, powerful open source C++ class libraries for building

 network- and internet-based applications that run on desktop, server, mobile and embedded systems.

 ||Makes C++ Internet-ready.
 Industry-proven, rock-solid code base.
 Written in modern, standard ANSI C++.